defeatcovid19/awesome-covid19-resources/contributing.md

 Ensure your pull request adheres to the following guidelines:

-- Make sure you take care of this
-- And this as well
-- And don't forget to check this
+- Please make sure the links in your pull requests are working and point to authentic, if possible official sources.

 Thank you for your suggestions!